Stephanie has lived in Bend, Oregon, since 2006. She is raising four teenagers.

 What to Do When Love Is Perceived Differently

 Love means different things to different people.
-The giving and receiving of love is a dance.
-Take note that:
+Take note that the giving and receiving of love is a dance.

-- Additionally, even if you think that your extra efforts with regard to making cookies or attending field trips is evidence of your affection for your child, assuring them each night when you tuck them in that they are special and loved is an important way to end the day.
+- Give and Receive Reassurance: Additionally, even if you think that your extra efforts with regard to making cookies or attending field trips is evidence of your affection for your child, assuring them each night when you tuck them in that they are special and loved is an important way to end the day.

 Sting's "Love Gone Wrong"

 - Hugging and kissing

 - Keeping promises